Emirates Culture, Traditions, and Visa Guide 2026: Experience the True Essence of the Emirates

 Falcons – The Pride of the Emirates

-The falcon is the UAE’s national bird and a symbol of pride.
+The falcon is the Emirates’s national bird and a symbol of pride.
 Falconry remains a respected sport, and you can visit the Abu Dhabi Falcon Hospital to learn more about this centuries-old tradition.

 Customs and Conduct During Ramadan